-3. Focus More on Social Media.

-Two months ago, we did a segment about creating a social media plan, during which I argued that small businesses need to be better utilizing social media to tell their story and bond with prospects & customers, and I’d refer listeners to my article on this web site about creating a social media strategy that includes instructions for creating a social media plan, along with literally dozens of great social media marketing ideas.
+Two months ago, we did a segment about creating a social media plan, during which I argued that small businesses need to be better utilizing social media to tell their story and bond with prospects & customers, and I’d refer listeners to my article on this web site about creating a social media strategy that includes instructions for creating a social media plan and contains literally dozens of great social media marketing ideas.

 4. Hire an HR Manager to Focus Full-Time on Recruiting.

 greatest asset, yet they do not have a dedicated person looking for the talent they need.
 In my opinion, if you have a lot of turnover you should hire a full-time HR Manager.
 In addition, businesses need to be both proactive and creative in their approach to finding new people.
 Every year, I work with businesses that are needlessly spending hundreds of thousands of dollars a year in fees to recruiters and because of avoidable turnover.

 5. Invest in Employee Training.

 Companies need to be focused on continuous improvement and so do employees.
 Supervisor training, product

 training — offered at no cost by many supplies, computer training, and other in-house process training are areas business owners tell me their employees can benefit from.
 I encourage small businesses to hold periodic “lunch & learn” training with managers & office employees and quarterly training with your laborers.
 Moreover, you should be creating personal development plans (PDPs) with your key employees each year to ensure there is a plan for them to grow both with and in your business.

 6. Implement an Employee Incentive Plan Tied to Improved Employee Productivity.

-Current: